Va13n/WeChatHack/README.md

-weixin_hack
+WeChatHack python script
 ===========

-simulation login wechat and send message to the member list.
+### Simulated landing the Wechat public platform and send as many messages as you want to the member list